LSNJLAW SM

 • If an investor is the lienholder, a foreclosure lawsuit can be filed after 2 years (possibly sooner).

 The foreclosure lawsuit process allows the lienholder to seek a court final judgment that transfers property ownership from the original owner to the lienholder.
-The foreclosure lawsuit is not a lawsuit against you for money.
+The foreclosing lienholder is not suing to take money from you, rather they are suing to take ownership of the property.
+Generally, the legal process takes about 6-8 months from the initial foreclosure filing until the final judgment of foreclosure.
 In most cases, after final judgment enters, the lienholder gets full ownership of the property and all of the home value.

-Example - The home is worth $200,000 and the tax lien is $1,000.
-The lienholder can foreclose on the $1,000 tax lien debt and ask the court for a final judgment.
-When final judgment enters, the lienholder gets ownership of the home and gets the entire $200,000 home value.
-Under current New Jersey law, after final judgment the lienholder does not have to pay any money back to the original owner – the lienholder keeps the extra $199,000 in surplus home value.
+Example: The home is worth $500,000 and the tax lien is $10,000.
+The lienholder can foreclose on the $10,000 tax lien debt and ask the court for a final judgment.
+When final judgment enters, the lienholder gets ownership of the home.
+Under current New Jersey law, after final judgment the lienholder does not have to pay any money back to the original owner.
+The lienholder keeps the extra $490,000 in surplus home value.

-Property owners can prevent property tax foreclosure – it is important for property owners to know their rights and understand the legal process.
+Property owners can prevent or resolve property tax foreclosure.
+It is important for property owners to know their rights and understand the legal process.

-(1) The Process Before a Foreclosure Lawsuit is Filed
+(1) Know Your Rights Before a Foreclosure Lawsuit is Filed

-Know Your Rights: Before a foreclosure lawsuit is filed, owners have the right to repay the missed payments directly to the township tax collector.
-The owner usually must also pay interest on the tax debt.
+Before a foreclosure lawsuit is filed, owners have the right to repay the missed payments directly to the township tax collector.
+The owner usually must also pay up to 18% interest on the tax debt.
 The repayment (redemption) will cancel the tax lien.

 Step 1: Property owner falls behind on property tax payments.